 It's important to understand what kind of lease you have now.
 A "fixed term lease" has a definite end.
 A "self-renewing" or "self-extending" lease will renew according to what it says in the agreement.
 Some leases automatically repeat the original term.
 For instance, a one-year lease can repeat to another one-year lease.
 Other leases convert to tenancy-at-will, or month-to-month.

 The title of the lease document is not enough to determine whether the lease is "fixed term" or "self extending".
 You need to read the portions of the lease that pertain to termination or renewal.

-How Not to Renew a Rental Agreement
+Mistakes to Avoid when Renewing a Rental Agreement

 The one thing you should not do is ignore the expiration of a lease.
 If the agreement expires without either the landlord or the tenant taking some action, then both parties are left uncertain about the situation.
 Under the lease, the tenant was not allowed to have a pet.
 If the lease has expired, does that mean a pet is now allowed?